-- The purpose of this Conflict of Interest policy is to protect the LMH CoC interests when it is contemplating entering into a transaction or arrangement that might benefit the private interests of an officer, employee or agent of the LMH CoC or might result in a possible excess benefit transaction. - 2.
+- 1. The purpose of this conflict of interest policy is to protect the Monterey & San Benito Counties' Lead Me Home Continuum of Care (LMH CoC or CoC) interests when it is contemplating entering into a transaction or arrangement that might benefit the private interests of an officer, employee or agent of the LMH CoC or might result in a possible excess benefit transaction. - 2.
 This policy is intended to supplement, but not replace, any applicable state and federal laws governing conflicts of interest applicable to nonprofit and charitable organizations.